ardatan/graphql-tools/website/docs/schema-stitching.md

       };
     },
   ) => GraphQLNamedType;
-  inheritResolversFromInterfaces?: boolean;
-  schemaDirectives?: Record<string, SchemaDirectiveVisitorClass>;
 })
 ```

 This is the main function that implements schema stitching.
+Note that in addition to the above arguments, the function also takes all the same arguments as [`makeExecutableSchema`](/docs/generate-schema/).
 Read below for a description of each option.

+#### subschemas

+`subschemas` is an array of `GraphQLSchema` or `SubschemaConfig` objects.
+These subschemas are wrapped with proxying resolvers in the final schema.

+#### types

+Additional types to add to the final type map, most useful for custom scalars or enums.

-#### schemas
+#### typeDefs

-`schemas` is an array of `GraphQLSchema` objects, schema strings, or lists of `GraphQLNamedType`s.
-Strings can contain type extensions or GraphQL types, which will be added to resulting schema.
+Strings or parsed documents that can contain additional types or type extensions.
 Note that type extensions are always applied last, while types are defined in the order in which they are provided.
-Using the `subschemas` and `typeDefs` parameters is preferred, as these parameter names better describe whether the includes types will be wrapped or will be imported directly into the outer schema.

 #### resolvers